microsoft/vs-streamjsonrpc/doc/recvrequest.md

 **Important notes**:

 1. When an RPC-invoked server method throws an exception, StreamJsonRpc will handle the exception and (when applicable) send an error response to the client with a description of the failure.
+[Learn more about this and how to customize error handling behavior](exceptions.md).
 1. RPC servers may be invoked multiple times concurrently to keep up with incoming client requests.

 [Learn more about writing resilient servers](resiliency.md).